 For an online magazine, you'll need a way to restrict access to specific content, offer subscriptions, and process payments.
 With MemberPress, you can do all that and more:

 Configuring MemberPress won't take long, although the exact process will depend on what type of restrictions you want to set up.
 Here are the steps you'll need to follow:

 - Set up access rules for your online magazine.

 - Configure the available memberships that you'll support.

 - Set up your subscription options.

 When that's done, all the functionality for your online magazine will be ready.
 That means you can get to work on publishing content and attracting your first subscribers.

-Magazines are all about content, and there's no better way to share your content with as many people as possible as the internet.
+Magazines are all about content, and there's no better forum than the internet for sharing your content with as many people as possible.
 Going digital-only increases the chances that your magazine will hit the big leagues.
 To get there, though, you'll need to use the right platform and tools.